Updated March 31, 2026

 - Workers' compensation is required in West Virginia for businesses with 1 or more employees, with exemptions for sole proprietors, partners, and some agricultural workers.

-- West Virginia requires businesses to maintain proof of general liability coverage for most commercial leases, so driving schools renting office or classroom space should be ready to show evidence of coverage.
+- Most commercial leases in West Virginia require proof of general liability coverage, so driving schools renting office or classroom space should be ready to show evidence of coverage.

 - Driving school insurance requirements in West Virginia can vary by city, county, and licensing situation, so policy limits and endorsements should be checked against the business location and vehicle setup.